-2.3 The collation of year on year footfall data allows the performance of the Scottish Borders town centres as compared against national footfall trends.
+- 2.3 The collation of year on year footfall data allows the performance of the Scottish Borders town centres as compared against national footfall trends.
 The table below highlights changes in overall footfall levels in the UK to those of the Scottish Borders.
 The data highlights the variable nature of Borders' footfall results in recent years.
-The results also show the Scottish Borders has been performing well in the previous years and follows the general trend of declining footfall nationally.
+The results also show the Scottish Borders has been performing well in the previous years and follows the general trend of declining footfall nationally. - 2.4 Retail data, from the whole of the UK, showed 'Sales by Value' (amount spent) increased 9% YoY (year-over-year, which is the comparison of the previous year to the current year), although this growth is primarily due to rising prices.
+Therefore, a rise in amount spent does not necessarily correlate with footfall increases and decreases.
+Sales by Volume (quantity bought) show a decrease of 7% YoY, which aligns with a decrease in footfall overall in the Scottish Borders of -3%.